 He surprised the press in 2020 when he was photographed pushing a pram, in parks near his home in North London.
 He did eventually admit that they’d had a son and they’ve since added a daughter.

-Stories that reference his family or pets (they have both dogs and cats) are under Personal (or dogs) and a Category of Out and About lists posts relating to him being papped, posing for selfies with fans, going to gigs (music or comedy), watching tennis, attending movie premieres – that kind of thing.
+Stories that reference his family or pets (they have 3 dogs and 2 cats – see here) are under Personal (or dogs) and a Category of Out and About lists posts relating to him being papped, posing for selfies with fans, going to gigs (music or comedy), watching tennis, attending movie premieres – that kind of thing.

 The posts for Instagram Series are collections of images, mostly from Instagram.
 Photos of him on stage, out and about and posing for selfies, photographers posting pro shoots etc. and are from ANY year.